sang-bae/git-war/README.md

 # Git-Battle
-Simple Web application to compare two github profiles.
+Simple Web application that lets github users battle between each other.

 ## Local Setup
 To run this application in a local environment, first clone the repository by